Projects

 2009-2011, Grant-in-Aid for Young Scientists (B): “Developing a theoretical framework for embodied knowledge within the Life-world” PI: Shogo Tanaka

-[Summary] Embodied knowledge is a type of knowledge where the body knows how to act (e.g., how to touch type).
-It is not confined only to motor skills but is concerned with the variety of human experiences which occur within the Lifeworld.
-This research project aimed to develop a theoretical framework for understanding the embodied knowledge inclusively, based on the phenomenological methodology.
-In order to achieve this goal, we described in detail the three major aspects of body schema: bodily movements, spatial behaviors, and bodily interactions.
-As a result of thorough descriptions, we made clear the process by which the body becomes the ‘knowing subject.’
+[Summary] Embodied knowledge refers to a form of knowing in which the body intuitively understands how to act (e.g., touch typing).
+It is not limited to motor skills but encompasses a wide range of human experiences situated within the Lifeworld.
+This research project aimed to develop a comprehensive theoretical framework for understanding embodied knowledge through a phenomenological methodology.
+To achieve this, we provided detailed descriptions of the three major aspects of the body schema: bodily movements, spatial behaviors, and bodily interactions.
+Through these in-depth phenomenological analyses, we clarified the process by which the body itself becomes the ‘knowing subject.’